Aman07a/codecademy-membership-optimization/README.md

 ### Projects, Challenge Projects, and Portfolio Projects

-As you learn, you’ll work on guided projects to put the things you’re learning to use.
+As you learn, you’ll work on guided projects to put the things you’re learning to use. <br>
 You’ll find a variety of project types. <br>
-Some offer step-by-step guidance while others offer more of a challenge by only describing the final outcome of the project. <br>
+Some offer step-by-step guidance while others offer more of a challenge <br> by only describing the final outcome of the project. <br>
 If you take a Path, you’ll build your own [Portfolio Projects](https://www.codecademy.com/resources/blog/portfolio-projects-in-career-paths/) as well, designed to simulate professional coding tasks. <br>
-The solutions to these portfolio projects will be unique to you!
+The solutions to these portfolio projects will be unique to you! <br>
 Check out all the projects available to you via the [Projects Library](https://www.codecademy.com/projects).

 <img src="./assets/kanban.gif" alt="Gif of a kanban project" width="600" height="300">